-Following the assessment of the RFP submissions, the Commission awarded the contract for administrative services for the Teachers' Dental Plan to Green Shield Canada with an implementation date of January 1, 2023.
+Subsequent to a Request for Proposal process, the Commission awarded the contract for administrative services for the Teachers' Dental Plan in August 2022 to Green Shield Canada with an implementation date of January 1, 2023.
 The Plan is administered under the terms of an ASO agreement to provide the same services as the previous insurance carrier as described above.